 Once all nodes have stopped, back up the

 STARDOG_HOME directories on all of the nodes.

 With the new version of Stardog, bring the cluster up one node at a time, starting with the previous coordinator.
-As each node starts make sure that it is able to join the cluster cleanly before moving on to the next node.
+As each node starts, make sure it is able to join the cluster cleanly before moving on to the next node.

-Backing up the cluster is similar to single-node backups.
+Backing up the cluster is similar to backing up single-node Stardog.
 However, there are a few points to be aware of.
 All nodes in the cluster will perform a backup unless S3 is the backup location, in which case only a single node will perform the backup to the S3 bucket.

-If you are backing up to S3 then the
+If you are backing up to S3, the

 backup.location server property should be the same on all nodes in the cluster since any node may perform the backup.